 Due to current federal legislation, we are unable to accept Medicare or Medicare related plans, Medicaid, AHCCCS or TRICARE.

 Important Information Regarding Insurance

-*At Tucson ER & Hospital we are unable to accept any Medicare, or Medicaid (AHCCCS) plans.
+*At Tucson ER & Hospital we are unable to accept any Medicare, Medicaid (AHCCCS) or TRICARE plans.
 While we want to treat all the patients in our community, since we are a physician owned Hospital & ER, the Affordable Care Act restricts us from getting contracts with these payors.
 That being said, any patient presenting to our ER will be evaluated for a medical emergency regardless of their insurance status.

 Our Billing Policy

 Tucson ER & Hospital accepts private insurance plans such as Aetna, Humana, United Health, Cigna, and BlueCross/BlueShield.
 We also accept out-of-pocket payment in the form of cash, checks or credit cards.